List of Missouri state parks

 This is a list of state parks and state historic sites in Missouri.
 In the U.S. state of Missouri both state parks and state historic sites are administered by the Division of State Parks of the Missouri Department of Natural Resources.
-As of 2017 the division manages a total of 92 parks and historic sites plus the Roger Pryor Pioneer Backcountry, which together total more than 200000 acre.
-According to the state, its parks system includes approximately 3,500 campsites, 194 cabins, and 1000 mi of trails, including the longest developed rails-to-trails project in the nation.
+As of 2026 the division manages a total of 93 parks and historic sites plus the trails at Roger Pryor Pioneer Backcountry, which together total more than 160000 acre.
+According to the state, its parks system includes approximately 3,500 campsites, 194 cabins, and 1000 mi of trails, including the longest developed rails-to-trail project in the nation.